blha303/ItemTagger/README.md

 ItemTagger
 ==========

 NBT editing plugin by Pangamma.
+Updated for ItemMeta by blha303.

 MIT license.